OceanKale/pshell/README.md

 Dumping ground storage repo with some old PS scripts

-to be uploaded: chat, regex file scan
+to be uploaded: chat, regex file scan, AD user compare